+Opoponax Essential Oil smells deep, resinous and woody.
 The aroma shares some similarity to that of Myrrh Oil.
-It is deep, resinous and woody.

 Tisserand and Young indicate that Opoponax Essential Oil is phototoxic and that there is moderate risk of skin sensitization when using the oil topically.
 They precaution against topical use for those with hypersensitive/diseased/damaged skin.
 They recommend a dermal maximum usage level of 0.6%.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 370-371.]